The Sum of Its Parts: Earth as a System

 Imagine looking at a puzzle piece and trying to make sense of it.
 You might be able to make out the picture that is on it.
 At the very least, you can make out the colors and shapes.
 But imagine that you were able to fit that piece into a larger puzzle, figure out how it is connected to different shapes, and help us understand a larger picture.
 That’s analogous to the process of considering Earth as an integrated system instead of isolated parts.
 It allows us to explore our planet in a new way.

 During the 1980s, satellites started to allow us to look at Earth from a more removed perspective.
-And scientists found that the parts of our planet we had been looking at up close – like forests, clouds, the ocean, glaciers, exploding volcanoes, and eroding rocks – were all connected.
-“From space we can view the Earth as a whole system, observe the net results of complex interactions, and begin to understand how the planet is changing in response to natural and human influences,” NASA explained in a 2003 report (see longer excerpt below.)
+And scientists found that the parts of our planet we had been looking at up close, like forests, clouds, the ocean, glaciers, exploding volcanoes, and eroding rocks, were all connected.
+“From space we can view the Earth as a whole system, observe the net results of complex interactions, and begin to understand how the planet is changing in response to natural and human influences,” NASA explained in a 2003 report (see longer excerpt below).
 With the satellite data and high-tech sensors on land and in the ocean, we are getting a sense of the larger puzzle.
 Researchers are discovering how their pieces of the puzzle are related to other pieces.
 These relationships between the puzzle pieces and the larger puzzle are interesting to people developing models of the Earth system, too.
-They hoped to explain as much as possible of how Earth worked through complex mathematical equations to make models as accurate as possible.
+They hope to explain as much as possible about how Earth works through complex mathematical equations to make models as accurate as possible.
 And over the last few decades, they have been able to make Earth system models much more accurate as we have learned about interactions of the system.